 INSTRUCTIONS

-- Cook the onion mixture stirring occasionally until golden brown and tender, about 4-5 minutes.
-Add the flour and mix to combine.
+- Cook the onion mixture, stirring occasionally until golden brown and tender, about 4-5 minutes.
+Add the flour, sea salt, and pepper, and mix to combine.

 Easy to make and the taste was wonderful just wish I had made it with more vegetables (carrots, potatoes, peas).
 There was a lot of meat just not enough veggies.
 My 15-year-old grandson wanted more carrots and potatoes.
 He even said there was too much meat.